ctg-lund/Templates/Delivery/src/delivery_guide.md

 # Questions?

-If you have any questions please do not hesitate to reply to the delivery email!
+If you have any questions please do not hesitate to contact [email](mailto:cglu.bioinformatics@scilifelab.se), you can also reply to the delivery email!

-Our sequencing projects are loosely divided into genomics and single cell where [Mattis](mailto:mattis.knulst@med.lu.se) takes care of genomics related bioinformatic processing and [Jacob](mailto:jacob.karlstrom@med.lu.se) takes care of single cell.
-You can email us directly to ask bioinformatic related questions you may have about current and future projects!